 Wooden windows are a popular choice for properties in conservation areas not only are environmentally sustainable; they’re robust and durable and can be painted or stained to any desired colour.
 However, wooden windows are often more expensive and can require more regular maintenance with the likelihood of retreating and painting over time.

 There are many high-performance contemporary glazing products available on the market.
 Composite products of aluminium and timber combine to provide ultra-thermal performance and modern styling.
 These products are typically Tilt and Turn operation which allows for bigger openings and larger glass areas.

-To ensure your windows stand the test of time, a regular window cleaning cycle every six months is advisable.
-It’s important to remove bird droppings immediately as the uric acid in the droppings can cause permanent damage to wooden windows especially.
+A regular window cleaning cycle every six months is advisable to ensure your windows stand the test of time.
+Removing bird droppings immediately is important as the uric acid in the droppings can cause permanent damage to wooden windows.
 Clean debris from the exterior and interior, open the windows and brush off dirt, cobwebs and dust, wipe all surfaces available, i.e. corners where spiders or other insects like to hibernate.
 Remove dust or grime from weather seals and ventilators to prevent any blockages or ventilation around the frames.
 Lubricate every moving part of your doors and windows, i.e. hinges and handles with oil (WD40).